Listeriosis is a rare infection caused by bacteria called listeria. It usually goes away on its own, but can cause serious problems for some people.

 - you're pregnant and think you have listeriosis

-- you have a condition that weakens your immune system (like diabetes) and think you have listeriosis
+- you have a condition that weakens your immune system (like cancer or kidney disease) and think you have listeriosis

-- you're having treatment that weakens your immune system (like chemotherapy) and think you have listeriosis
+- you're having treatment that weakens your immune system (like chemotherapy or steroid tablets) and think you have listeriosis

 - you think your baby might have listeriosis

-If you're pregnant, you can call your midwife for advice.
+If you're pregnant, you can also call your midwife for advice.

-Immediate action required: Call 999 or go to A&E if you get:
+Immediate action required: Call 999 or go to A&E if you or your child:

 These could be symptoms of meningitis caused by listeriosis, which needs to be treated in hospital straight away.